 Existing conversion is an option for those who aim to keep their model as close as possible to the ArcSWAT one.
 An immediate problem with shifting from ArcGIS to QGIS is that the watershed delineation software is different, and can give different results.
 Watershed boundaries may shift, streams may move, the numbers and boundaries of subbasins may change.
 To avoid this, the existing option uses the subbasins and streams generated from ArcGIS as an existing watershed, and so preserves the watershed boundary, the streams and the subbasins.
-Adding landuse and soil maps is done within QSWAT3, as is HRU calculation, so the details of HRUs may differ from the ArcSWAT model.
+Adding landuse and soil maps is done within QSWAT, as is HRU calculation, so the details of HRUs may differ from the ArcSWAT model.

-Edit, run, or visualise conversion is mainly an option for users who just want to run QSWAT3 visualisation on their existing models without any preparation like delineation or defining HRUs.
+Edit, run, or visualise conversion is mainly an option for users who just want to run QSWAT visualisation on their existing models without any preparation like delineation or defining HRUs.
 Nothing is done in GIS, so the subbasins, streams and HRUs are not changed.
-After conversion QSWAT3 can be used to immediately start the SWAT Editor, the same SWAT Editor as used in ArcSWAT, so users may if they wish edit their inputs (inherited directly from ArcSWAT), rerun SWAT and save outputs, and use visualisation.
-Or they can save their ArcSWAT outputs in the output database, if not already saved, and run QSWAT3 visualisation.
-Or, if the SWAT output was already saved, they can immediately start QSWAT3 visualisation.
+After conversion QSWAT can be used to immediately start the SWAT Editor, the same SWAT Editor as used in ArcSWAT, so users may if they wish edit their inputs (inherited directly from ArcSWAT), rerun SWAT and save outputs, and use visualisation.
+Or they can save their ArcSWAT outputs in the output database, if not already saved, and run QSWAT visualisation.
+Or, if the SWAT output was already saved, they can immediately start QSWAT visualisation.

 The conversion tool copies much of the ArcSWAT project, and then changes the contents of some copied files, but it does not affect any of the files in the ArcSWAT project.
-Nor does it rely on them afterwards: QSWAT3 always maintains the files it uses within its own project structure.
-So your ArcSWAT project is safe, and you can change it or delete it later without affecting the QSWAT3 project.
+Nor does it rely on them afterwards: QSWAT always maintains the files it uses within its own project structure.
+So your ArcSWAT project is safe, and you can change it or delete it later without affecting the QSWAT project.

-10.2 Instructions
+1.5 Instructions

-10.2.1 Prerequisites
+1.5.1 Prerequisites

-You will need to install QSWAT3 and the SWAT Editor from the SWAT website, together with QGIS 3, a 32-bit version as instructed in this manual.
+You will need to install QSWAT and the SWAT Editor from the SWAT website, together with QGIS 3.

-10.2.2 Conversion
+1.5.2 Conversion